Tenerife, the most visited Canary Island, with 1.8 million tourists in first quarter of 2017

 Places such as Loro Park and Siam Park continue to attract millions of tourists as well, more so now since they have received the distinction for Best Water Park in the World 2017 and Best ZOO in the World 2017 from Tripadvisor, based on users' reviews.

-Gran Canaria, the second most visited island in the Canaries, has become a popular gay travel destination, especially the are of Maspalomas, in the south of the island, where events such as Maspalomas Pride or Las Dunas Festival are taking place.
+Gran Canaria, the second most visited island in the Canaries, has become a popular gay travel destination, especially the area of Maspalomas, in the south of the island, where events such as Maspalomas Pride or Las Dunas Festival are taking place.

 Tourism is Fuerteventura has seen a rise as well, as more and more people start discovering the pristine beaches and fall in love with the more laid back way of life, different from the other islands.

 The downside of tourism growth is that prices have risen on all the islands, especially when it comes to accommodation, as hotels and private owners have seized the opportunity to make more money due to the large demand.
 Unfortunately, as people who live and work on the islands report, workers' salaries have not increased and are still some of the lowest in Spain.
-Although Tenerife get around 4500 million euros each year due to tourism, this hasn't helped improve living conditions for locals, who still struggle to make a decent living, despite working long hours in hotels, restaurants or other types of services related to tourism.
+Although Tenerife gets around 4500 million euros each year due to tourism, this hasn't helped improve living conditions for locals, who still struggle to make a decent living, despite working long hours in hotels, restaurants or other types of services related to tourism.